PrestaShop/prestashop.github.io/news/_posts/releases/2018-02-28-prestashop-1-7-3-0-available.md

 ### Addons Connect + tips

 In this new version, the Addons Connect module now installed by default.
-It is a very important tool because keeping you Addons account connceted helps keeping all your shop's modules up-to-date.
+It is a very important tool because keeping you Addons account connected helps keeping all your shop's modules up-to-date.
 In addition, this module displays a weekly tip at the top left side of your back office dashboard.
 Your business is constantly evolving, and PrestaShop evolves alongside you!

 ![173 Tips & Updates](/assets/images/2018/02/173_Tips_Updates.png)